Theatre of Italy: Ancient Greek theater in Magna Graecia

 The Sicilian Greek colonists in Magna Graecia, but also from Campania and Apulia, also brought theatrical art from their motherland.
 The Greek Theatre of Syracuse, the Greek Theatre of Segesta, the Greek Theatre of Tindari, the Greek Theatre of Hippana, the Greek Theatre of Akrai, the Greek Theatre of Monte Jato, the Greek Theatre of Morgantina and the most famous Greek Theater of Taormina, amply demonstrate this.

 Only fragments of original dramaturgical works are left, but the tragedies of the three great giants Aeschylus, Sophocles and Euripides and the comedies of Aristophanes are known.

 Some famous playwrights in the Greek language came directly from Magna Graecia.
 Others, such as Aeschylus and Epicharmus, worked for a long time in Sicily.
 Epicharmus can be considered Syracusan in all respects, having worked all his life with the tyrants of Syracuse.
 His comedy preceded that of the more famous Aristophanes by staging the gods for the first time in comedy.
 While Aeschylus, after a long stay in the Sicilian colonies, died in Sicily in the colony of Gela in 456 BC.
 Epicarmus and Phormis, both of 6th century BC, are the basis, for Aristotle, of the invention of the Greek comedy, as he says in his book on Poetics:

 Other native dramatic authors of Magna Graecia, in addition to the Syracusan Formides mentioned, are Achaeus of Syracuse, Apollodorus of Gela, Philemon of Syracuse and his son Philemon the younger.
 From Calabria, precisely from the colony of Thurii, came the playwright Alexis.
 While Rhinthon, although Sicilian from Syracuse, worked almost exclusively for the colony of Taranto.

 Italic theater

 The Italic peoples such as the Etruscans had already developed forms of theatrical literature.
 The legend, also reported by Livy, speaks of a pestilence that had struck Rome, at the beginning, and the request for Etruscan historians.
 The Roman historian thus refused the filiation from the Greek theater before contacts with Magna Graecia and its theatrical traditions.
 There are no architectural and artistic testimonies of the Etruscan theater.
 A very late source, such as the historian Varro, mentions the name of a certain Volnio who wrote tragedies in the Etruscan language.

 Even the Samnites had original representational forms that had a lot of influence on Roman dramaturgy such as the Atellan Farce comedies, and some architectural testimonies such as the theater of Pietrabbondante in Molise, and that of Nocera Superiore on which the Romans built their own.
-The construction of the Samnite theaters of Pietrabbondante and Nocera make the architectural filiation of the Greek theater understood.